ellejxl/reproduce/README.md

   3.1 ALM_MTG

   1).
-Download the raw data: CellBench was download from Zenodo https://zenodo.org/record/3357167#.YjpANOfMKw4
+Download the raw data: MouseALM_HumanMTG(**) was download from Zenodo (https://zenodo.org/record/3357167#.YjpANOfMKw4)

   2).
-Process the dataset: submit the shell script to processing the ALM and MTG dataset
+Process the dataset: submit the shell script to process the ALM and MTG datasets
 ~~~
  sbatch preprocessing_ALM_MTG.sh
 ~~~

   3).
-Run the methods: submit the shell script to run each methods R scripts on selected dataset.
+Run the methods: submit the shell script to run each method's R script on the selected dataset.
 ~~~
  sbatch run_ALM_MTG.sh
 ~~~

   3.2 V1_MTG

   1).
-Download the raw data: CellBench was download from Zenodo https://zenodo.org/record/3357167#.YjpANOfMKw4
+Download the raw data: MouseV1_HumanMTG(**) was download from Zenodo (https://zenodo.org/record/3357167#.YjpANOfMKw4)

   2).
-Process the dataset: submit the shell script to processing the V1 and MTG dataset
+Process the dataset: submit the shell script to process the V1 and MTG datasets
 ~~~
  sbatch preprocessing_V1_MTG.sh
 ~~~

   3).
-Run the methods: submit the shell script to run each methods R scripts on selected dataset.
+Run the methods: submit the shell script to run each method's R script on the selected dataset.
 ~~~
  sbatch run_V1_MTG.sh
 ~~~